jvloo/popcat-popbot/README.md

 **See the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/popcat-app.html" target="_blank">popcat-App.html</a>**

-## About Clickbot script V2

-- Directly send clicks via the Popcat's API.
-- Send 800 clicks per 30 seconds
-- Clear spam scores automatically

-**See the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/clickbot-v2.js" target="_blank">clickbot-v2.js</a>**

 ## How to Use (Simple)

+> **NOTICE:** Only 1 browser allowed per device.
+API rate limit is enforced per IP address.

-1. Copy all content of the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/clickbot-v2.min.js" target="_blank">clickbot-v2.min.js</a>
+1. Copy all content of the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/clickbot-v3.min.js" target="_blank">clickbot-v3.min.js</a> *OR* <a href="https://github.com/jvloo/popcat-clicker/blob/main/clickbot-v3-with-pop.min.js" target="_blank">clickbot-v3-with-pop.min.js</a> (with click counter)
 2. Visit <a href="https://popcat.click/" target="_blank">https://popcat.click/</a>
 3. Tap `F12` to open browser devtool & navigate to "Console" tab
 4. Tap `Ctrl` + `v` to paste all content into console
 5. Tap `Enter` to run the script

-*Navigate to "Network" tab to check if your API request accepted or rejected (in red text)*
+6. (Optional) Navigate to "Network" tab to check if your API request accepted or rejected (in red text)

 <img src="https://i.imgur.com/UFYw0hw.png">

 ## How to Use (Advanced - Python version)

+> **NOTICE:** Only 1 browser allowed per device.
+API rate limit is enforced per IP address.

 1. Make sure you have install Python3 with PIP (Python package manager)
 2. Install selenium package via PIP
 3. <a href="https://github.com/jvloo/popcat-clicker/archive/refs/tags/v2.zip" target="_blank">Click here to download script</a>
-4. Extract files & double click **clickbot-v2.py** to run
+4. Extract files & double click **"clickbot-v2.py"** to run

+## Changelog

+### - Clickbot script V3

+- Send 800 clicks per 30 seconds
+- Directly send clicks via the Popcat's API endpoint

+**See the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/deprecated/JS/v3/clickbot-v3.js" target="_blank">clickbot-v3.js</a>**

+### - Clickbot script V2 (DEPRECATED)

+> **UPDATE:** Some reported that they'll still get the "red eyes" using the JS script.
+So I have updated the script to V3 which solves the issue.

+- Send 800 clicks per 30 seconds
+- Use PopCat native `sendStats()` function
+- Clear spam scores automatically

+**See the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/deprecated/JS/v2/clickbot-v2.js" target="_blank">clickbot-v2.js</a>**

 ## Screenshot